erossiter/catSurv/catSurv/cran-comments.md

 * win-builder

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* Maintainer: ‘Erin Rossiter <erinrossiter@wustl.edu>’ Days since last update: 1
+    * We are responding to a solicitation to resubmit due to failed checks.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of catSurv using `devtools::revdep_check()`.